 You are prohibited from using or uploading content you accessed through this website into external applications, bots, software, or websites, including those using artificial intelligence technologies and infrastructure, including deep learning, machine learning and large language models and generative AI.

-Early-Career Investigator Workshop
+Early-Career Investigators Workshop

 The AUA’s Early-Career Investigators Workshop (ECIW) provides early-career physician-scientists and urologic researchers with an opportunity to learn and receive mentorship from established, well-funded investigators in urologic research.
 This collaborative workshop offers insights into the scientific review process, information about independent funding sources, and individualized grant writing guidance.
 By providing participants with a solid grant writing foundation, the next generation of urology researchers gain the skillset to successfully compete for their own research program funding to facilitate future urologic discovery.